AbhimanyuMandal/HER2-Luminal-Breast-Cancer-Drug-Repurposing/README.md

 ---

-# LINCS Pertubational Screening
+# LINCS Perturbational Screening

-The disease signature was mapped against LINCS perturbational expression data to identify compounds whose induced transcriptional states oppose the disease-associated transcriptional program.
+The disease signature was mapped to LINCS perturbational expression data to identify compounds that induce transcriptional states opposing the disease-associated transcriptional program.

 The analysis used: